IT3038C/IT3038C.github.io/docs/week-4.md

 git remote        # Manage remote repository
 ```

 There are 4 primary git commands.
-Think of git as if you’re going shopping.
+Think of git as if you're going shopping.

 `git add` puts items in your shopping cart.